Whole School Documents

 Mathematics, Literacy, Understanding the World, Expressive Arts and Design

-Art, Design Technology, Spanish (Years 3 - 6), Geography and History, Music, Religious Education, Personal, Social & Health Education, Physical Education.
+Art, Design Technology, Computing, Spanish (Years 3 - 6), Geography and History, Music (Charanga), Religious Education (Northamptonshire agreed syllabus), Personal, Social & Health Education (Jigsaw), Physical Education (Rawmarsh and Real Gym).

 Drugs Education - We recognise that we have a crucial role to play in warning our pupils of the dangers which drugs misuse poses.
 We therefore provide an effective drugs education programme within the curriculum as part of our aim to be a health promoting School.

-Sex and Relationships Education - Our aim is to develop the children’s’ awareness of the needs of their bodies through correct diet, healthy lifestyle and acceptable personal habits.
-Sex Education Sessions are given to Year 5 and 6 pupils with a programme arranged with the School Nurse.
+Sex and Relationships Education - Our aim is to develop the children’s awareness of the needs of their bodies through correct diet, healthy lifestyle and acceptable personal habits.
+Sex Education sessions are given to Year 5 and 6 pupils with a programme arranged in conjunction with the School Nurse.